Priscasantos/Tom-Hengl-Course/R-training/README.md

 Spatiotemporal data is any data that is referenced in both space and time.
 This implies that the following coordinates are known:

--   geographic location (longitude and latitude or projected *X*, *Y* coordinates);
+  - geographic location (longitude and latitude or projected \(X,Y\) coordinates);
   - spatial location accuracy or size of the block / volume in the case of bulking of samples;
   - height above the ground surface (elevation);
   - start and end time of measurement (year, month, day, hour, minute etc.);

 Consider for example daily temperature measured at some meteorological